Simple Yoga Poses That You Can Do With Your Kids

-Yogasanas are a universally popular set of exercises that ensure physical, mental and spiritual well-being of humans.
-Practicing this ancient science provides numerous benefits not only for adults but also for children.
-In fact, if individuals start doing yogasanas from a very early age, they can enjoy its benefits for a much longer period of life.
+Yogasanas are a universally popular set of exercises that ensure the physical, mental and spiritual well-being of humans.
+Practising this ancient science provides numerous benefits not only for adults but also for children.
+Experts believe that children who are interested, can start practising yoga at around eight years of age.

 Benefits of yoga for children

 In today’s competitive world, children are under a lot of pressure to perform well, not only in academics but also in sports and other extra-curricular activities.
 To perform well, they need to be at their best, both physically and mentally.
-Practicing yoga helps children relax and develop the required physical and emotional strength.
-A research study by Amit Kauts and Neelam Sharma titled, ‘Effect of yoga on academic performance in relation to stress’ was published in the International Journal of Yoga in 2009.
-Their findings proved that yoga helps children concentrate better on studies, and thus score better grades.
+Practising yoga helps children relax and develop the required physical and emotional strength.
+A research study by Amit Kauts and Neelam Sharma titled, ‘Effect of yoga on academic performance in relation to stress,’ was published in the International Journal of Yoga in 2009.
+It concluded that yoga helps children concentrate better on studies, and thus score better grades.

 Yoga also helps children develop the ability to calm their minds and gain higher emotional stability.
 This is especially important in today’s scenario, when children are increasingly getting addicted to gadgets, which numbs their brains.

 Above all, yoga helps children develop a healthy lifestyle by increasing creativity, stamina and confidence, and decreasing stress levels.
-This fact was proved by a research study published by Hagen et al in the journal Frontiers in Psychiatry in 2014.
+This fact was highlighted in a research study published by Hagen et al in the journal Frontiers in Psychiatry in April 2014.

 Yoga poses for children

-Cat pose or Marjariasana stimulates proper breathing.
-This pose stretches the torso and the neck, brings flexibility to the spine and benefits the internal organs.
+Cat pose or marjariasana stimulates proper breathing.
+It stretches the torso and the neck, brings flexibility to the spine and benefits the internal organs.

-This pose stretches the chest, the neck, and the back.
+This pose stretches the chest, neck and back.
 It also calms the mind, reduces stress and depression, improves digestion, and strengthens the legs.

 This pose strengthens the spine, opens and stretches the chest, reduces stress and fatigue, and relieves symptoms of asthma.